 After completion of the integration, be it at the level of the FPLM, PPLM, SVM or Herschel/Planck, a series of verification tests will be carried-out.

 Each test will be defined in detail in a test procedure to be written by the Contractor, based on instrument group inputs.
-It will be reviewed and approved by the Herschel/Planck project group and by the SPIRE instrument group.
+It will be reviewed and approved by the Herschel/Planck project group.